Codeception/Codeception/docs/11-codecoverage.md

 `include` and `exclude` options add or remove files from whitelist.
 We will stay with them in this scena

+All these settings can be redefined for each suite in their config files.

 ## Local CodeCoverage

 The basic codecoverage can be collected for functional and unit tests.
 This requires some configuration.